Kerr-Newman-AdS Black Hole Surrounded by Perfect Fluid Matter in Rastall Gravity: KN-ADS BLACK HOLE PROPERTIES IN PERFECT FLUID MATTER

 \subsection{Stationary limit surfaces}

-The stationary limit surface of the Kerr-Newman-AdS black hole is important because the rotational energy of black hole relates the ergosphere size.
-From the black hole metric, the ergosphere is defined by
+The stationary limit surface of the KN-AdS black hole is important because the rotational energy of black hole relates to the ergosphere size.
+From the black hole metric (Eq. \ref{AdS5}), the ergosphere is defined by